ipdsb/ipdsb/README.md

-ipdsb - cc liscensed db exchange of DNA and Seed Samples ipdsb - distribiuted exchnage for all comunity seed banks
+ipdsb - cc liscensed db exchange of DNA and Seed Samples ipdsb - distribiuted exchange and knowlage peering for comunity seed banks

+Lets build a github for DNA, seeds, etc.
+Decentralized of cours, interplanetary distribiuted, acting local and universal

+Distribiution tool to peer freely between networks of networks of seed, spore and information exchanges

+* Gathering and perseving knowlage of seeds and biofactors
+* Postal or local cordinated exchange of seeds
+* In the future hopefully sometime soon, digital, realtime
-Distribiution mechanism to peer freely between networks of networks of seed, spore and information exchanges Crowdsource sequencing of DNA and builing DB of dna of all living beeings before they die out
+* Pushing for Crowdsource sequencing of DNA and builing DB of dna of all living beeings before they die out
->github for DNA
+* Universal open mapping of "Tree of life"

-# see also:
+## see also:

-## the idea
 http://www.saatgutkampagne.org/PDF/Resilient_Seed_EN_web.pdf
 http://www.diversifood.eu/wp-content/uploads/2018/07/2018-6-29-CSB-report-workshop.pdf
 ---